mosra/magnum-bindings/doc/python/pages/building.rst

     brew install --HEAD mosra/magnum/magnum
     brew install --HEAD mosra/magnum/magnum-bindings

+    # If already installed, use the following to upgrade, in the same order
+    brew upgrade --fetch-HEAD mosra/magnum/corrade
+    brew upgrade --fetch-HEAD mosra/magnum/magnum
+    brew upgrade --fetch-HEAD mosra/magnum/magnum-bindings

 When installing from the ``*.rb`` files you need to install the :dox:`Corrade <building-corrade-packages-brew>` and :dox:`Magnum <building-packages-brew>` Homebrew packages first.
 If you want to